Posted on Mon 30 May 2022

 Jo Lansdowne reflects on Watershed's role as a funder of research and development, what we have learned so far and what new questions we are asking.

-In this post I want to talk a little bit about what Watershed has learned about funding others to make new work.
+In this post I want to talk a little bit about what Watershed has learned about funding others to make new work (not comprehensively of course, I'm talking from my perspective in the Pervasive Media Studio).
 It’s a role that we have taken on increasingly over the last 10 years, and one which (outside of promoting opportunities) we haven’t talked about very much.
 Perhaps because being a funder doesn’t feel very edgy or glamourous.
 But we are entrusted to give out public money to a community that we love and so it feels important to be open about what that means.

 Within Pervasive Media Studio and in the projects that orbit it (e.g. Bristol+Bath Creative R+D, MyWorld), the money we give always comes as part of a wider offer of support – professional advice and pastoral care, connection to people with different perspectives, opportunities to share process and outcomes, and commitment to a long term relationship.